-Cache consists of a clear Rubbermaid container with logbook, pencil, pencil sharpener, standard cover sheet, and flyers of the Ice-Age Floods Institute (IAFI).
+Cache consists of a plastic ammo box with logbook, pencil, pencil sharpener, standard cover sheet, and flyers of the Ice-Age Floods Institute (IAFI).
 The IAFI is a non-profit organization devoted to informing and educating the public about these unique geologic events that shaped the Pacific Northwest as recently as 13,000 years ago.
 See www.iceagefloodsinstitute.org, for more information.

 Cache Elevation = 1330 ft